Please click here for the Covid-19 annex to the SEND Information Report.

 - Liaising with and advising teachers

-- Leading the SEN team including teachers and teaching assistants and monitoring their work, managing timetable and inset
+- Leading the SEND team including teachers and teaching assistants and monitoring their work, managing timetable and inset

-- Overseeing the records of all students with SEN, including provision mapping and annual reviews
+- Overseeing the records of all students with SEND, including provision mapping and annual reviews

 - Liaising with parents/carers of students with special education needs

-- Liaising with other SENCOs, Educational Psychologists, School Paediatricians, School Nurse, Speech and Language Therapists, Occupational Therapists, Physiotherapists, Social Care and other health services such as CAMHS.
+- Liaising with other SENDCOs, Educational Psychologists, School Paediatrician, School Nurse, Speech and Language Therapists, Occupational Therapists, Physiotherapists, Social Care and other health services such as CAMHS.

 If through individualised assessment and discussion it is clear that a student is making poor progress or is causing concern they may be identified as requiring SEN Support.
 This graduated approach would first ensure that high quality teaching, differentiated for the individual pupil is in place.